glowingjade/obsidian-smart-composer/README.md

    - Anthropic : [Claude API Keys](https://console.anthropic.com/settings/keys)
    - Groq : [Groq API Keys](https://console.groq.com/keys)

-2. In Obsidian, go to `Settings > Obsidian Smart Composer`.
+2. In Obsidian, go to `Settings > Smart Composer`.
 3. Enter your API key in the designated field.

 ### Commands and Hotkeys

-Obsidian Smart Composer adds a few commands to work with AI.
-You can set custom hotkeys for these commands by going to `Settings > Hotkeys` and searching for "Obsidian Smart Composer".
+Smart Composer adds a few commands to work with AI.
+You can set custom hotkeys for these commands by going to `Settings > Hotkeys` and searching for "Smart Composer".
 (Note: Hotkeys are unset by default)

 | Command                         | Description                                                 | Preferred Hotkey |
 | ------------------------------- | ----------------------------------------------------------- | ---------------- |